 Hallmarq and VetCT are raising awareness surrounding the accessibility of advanced diagnostic imaging for horses.
-Recent advances in technology, along with the use and interpretation of affordable CT and MRI, have resulted in more veterinarians using both modalities where suitable cases present.
+Recent advances in technology, along with the use and interpretation of affordable CT and MRI, have resulted in more vets using both modalities where suitable cases present.
 This increased access to advanced diagnostics has led to improved patient outcomes.
 Comprehensive support for image acquisition and expert image reporting through teleradiology means more practices than ever can enjoy the benefits of state-of-the-art imaging.

 Hallmarq’s innovation in developing standing MRI and standing CT scanners enables vets to see more horses as day patients.
 Alongside current excellent referral processes, awareness is being raised that CT and MRI are more accessible than ever to equine practices.
-Practices with a scanner can invite neighbouring veterinarians to image their patients.
+Practices with a scanner can invite neighbouring vets to image their patients.

 Increased patient welfare